cnapy-org/CNApy/README.md

 1. Download the zipped CNApy Windows installer [from here](https://github.com/cnapy-org/CNApy/releases/download/v1.1.10/cnapy-windows-installer.zip).
 2. Unzip the file into your desired location.
 You can do this by right-clicking on the file and selecting the option to extract the files.
 3. In the location where you unzipped the file, click on "INSTALL_CNAPY.bat".
-As soon as the installation is finished, the appearing window closes and you can start CNApy either by double-clicking on the newly created CNApy desktop icon or by searching for CNApy through the task bar search.
+As soon as the installation is finished, the appearing window closes and you can start CNApy either by double-clicking on the newly created CNApy shortcut on your desktop (which also shows CNApy's logo) or the newly created RUN_CNAPY.bat in the folder where INSTALL_CNAPY.bat lies.
+To uninstall CNApy, double-click on the UNINSTALL_CNAPY.bat in the same folder.

 ## Assisted installation under Linux and MacOS X